urs1919/urs1919/README.md

 # 💫 About Me:
-I'm a developer who develops small personal projects in my free time
+I'm a developer who likes to develop small personal projects in my free time

 # 💻 Tech Stack: